galaxyproject/training-material/topics/single-cell/tutorials/scrna-case-jupyter_basic-pipeline/tutorial.md

 | Filter mito/cell   | 8605        | 35734 |
 | Filter cells/gene  | 8605        | 15395 |

-Congratulations!
+{% icon congratulations %} Congratulations!
 You have filtered your object!
 Now it should be a lot easier to analyse.

 # Processing